 The programmes begin with an assessment process where a man is assessed for his suitability for the programme.
 If a man is accepted onto the programme he will then complete a maximum of 10 one-to-one pre-group sessions before beginning the weekly group programme.

 Meetings will be held once a week and there is no cost to attend this service; however, donations are always welcome.

 This service is for men who want to change their abusive behaviour and to learn how to have relationships that are based on love and trust.
 Meetings will be held in a non-judgmental setting for men who want to change their behaviour and improve their relationships.

 Men will be encouraged to be self-aware, self-reflective and will be appropriately and constructively challenged about their abusive behaviour and supported to make changes that will keep their partners or ex-partners, their children and themselves safe.

-You may promise yourself and others that it will never happen again but if you haven’t taken responsibility for your behavior and taken steps to change that behavior then it will happen again.
+You may promise yourself and others that it will never happen again but if you haven’t taken responsibility for your behaviour and taken steps to change that behaviour then it will happen again.

 The MEND Programme offers a parallel one-to-one support service to partners or ex-partners of the men on the programme.
 If you are or have been in a violent/abusive relationship, here are some useful contacts: